libp2p/js-libp2p/examples/README.md

 # `js-libp2p` Examples and Tutorials

 In this folder, you can find a variety of examples to help you get started in using js-libp2p, in Node.js and in the Browser.
-Every example as a specific purpose and some of each incorporate a full tutorial that you can follow through, helping you expand your knowledge about libp2p and p2p networks in general.
+Every example has a specific purpose and some incorporate a full tutorial that you can follow through, helping you expand your knowledge about libp2p and p2p networks in general.

-Let us know if you find any issue or if you want to contribute and add a new tutorial, feel welcome to submit a PR, thank you!
+Let us know if you find any issues, or if you want to contribute and add a new tutorial, feel free to submit a PR, thank you!

 ## Understanding how libp2p works